wittenator/ml-project-template/README.md

 ## Edit main function

-You can make arbitrary changes to the main function.
+You can make changes to the main function's signature or rename the function.
 Hydra-zen will automatically detect all arguments with standard types values as long as you give a default value.
 You can also add config groups and all other hydra-zen functionality.

 #### **However, you should not remove or rename the first argument as it is needed to configure sweeps, wandb, etc.**